-- Source water protection loans to acquire land or easements; - Source water protection loans to implement local, voluntary source water protection programs; - Assistance, including technical, managerial and financial assistance, to any public water system as part of a capacity development strategy; and - Expenditures for the establishment and implementation of wellhead protection programs compliant with section 1428 of the act.
+- Source water protection loans to acquire land or easements. - Source water protection loans to implement local, voluntary source water protection programs. - Assistance, including technical, managerial and financial assistance, to any public water system as part of a capacity development strategy. - Expenditures for the establishment and implementation of wellhead protection programs compliant with section 1428 of the act.

-The department intends to use this set-aside to provide technical, managerial and financial assistance to public water systems as part of the capacity development strategy and for wellhead protection.
+The Department intends to use this set-aside to provide technical, managerial, and financial assistance to public water systems as part of the capacity development strategy and for wellhead protection.
 It is setting aside 15 percent of the capitalization grant for these purposes.
-If the department does not use the entire authorized amount, it will reserve the unused balance and use it for eligible expenses the following year or transfer funds to the loan program.
+If the Department does not use the entire authorized amount, it will reserve the unused balance and use it for eligible expenses the following year or transfer funds to the loan program.

-The types of activities the department intends to fund with this set-aside include, but are not limited to, the following:
+The types of activities the Department intends to fund with this set-aside include, but are not limited to, the following:

-- Contracting for circuit riders to conduct leak detection surveys; provide compliance assistance, and technical, managerial and financial capacity assistance to water systems; and operator training; - Grants to community water systems for implementation of source water protection measures and plan development; - Grants to community water systems to plug abandoned drinking water wells that threaten aquifers; - Contracting with the University of Missouri for maintaining public water system source water assessment and delineation information; - Performing studies to assist small community water systems with disinfection by-product compliance issues; - Education and outreach materials and training sessions on water system capacity development, source water protection or wellhead protection issues; - Assistance to public water systems with development of regional solutions to solve capacity issues; - Providing vouchers to community water systems to defray the costs associated with operator training and certification; - Contracting for training of drinking water system board and city council members; and - Other activities as appropriate to implement the capacity development strategy or promote wellhead protection.
+- Contracting circuit riders to conduct leak detection surveys; provide compliance assistance, and technical, managerial, and financial capacity assistance to water systems; and operator training. - Grants to community water systems to plug abandoned drinking water wells that threaten aquifers. - Contracting with the University of Missouri for maintaining public water system source water assessment and delineation information. - Performing studies to assist small community water systems with disinfection byproduct compliance issues. - Providing vouchers to eligible community and non-transient non-community water systems to defray the costs associated with operator training and certification. - Other activities as appropriate to implement the capacity development strategy or promote wellhead protection.